 1. Cosmopolitan: Grenache Rose

 Rose is finally cool again, which is great news because it is the perfect summer drink.
 Craving the bright, fruity refreshing taste of a perfect cosmo?
 Get yourself some Grenache Rose.
 The Grenache is best known for being a spicy, heavy, serious red wine grape but when you make Rose with it, you get a pink wine that’s bursting with berries and peaches.
 Is your mouth watering?
 Good.
 Get thee to a store and pick up this killer example that comes IN A CAN.
 You heard me right.
 Hand-picked, wicked good and $7.
 You are welcome.
-Oh, and it fits in your purse you so can sneak it to the park
+O

 and drink it al fresco on the DL.